bixb922/freezefs/README.md

 ### freezefs.py  --silent
-By default, mount and extractfunctions print the progress.
+By default, mount and extract print the progress.
 If you want to suppress those messages, freeze the files with --silent.

 If an exception occurs during mount or extract, the exception will be raised independently of the --silent option.